 We make your pet as comfortable as possible during surgery

 Today more than ever, pets are considered true members of our family.
 Whenever they get sick or injured, we want the best possible care for them.
 Our hospital is staffed by very skilled doctors and veterinary technicians.
 The highest quality care and client satisfaction are our top priorities.
 Switzerland Animal Hospital is fully equipped and prepared to perform most soft tissue surgeries ranging from neuters and spays to exploratory surgeries, elongated palate resection, and hernia repair.
-We routinely perform repairs for torn cruciate ligaments (ACL tears), patella luxations, hip surgeries, and bone fractures.
+We routinely perform repairs for torn cruciate ligaments (ACL tears), hip surgeries (femur head ostectomy), and bone fractures.

 Prior to any surgery, patients receive a thorough physical exam.
 An intravenous catheter is placed, and fluid therapy is initiated.
 This will help maintain proper hydration, nutrition, and blood pressure.
 We monitor carbon dioxide and oxygen levels (pulse oximetry) as well as EKG (electrocardiogram) and blood pressure.
 Pain management is an integral part of our surgical protocol before, during, and after surgery.
 We urge you to discuss any concerns you might have with any of our staff members.